 I think they’re extending it to 45 days.
-So grab that link to the Canva trial, if you haven’t got it already, so you can check this option out.
+Grab that link to the Canva trial, if you haven’t got it already, so you can check this option out.

-So that’s pretty cool.
+That’s pretty cool.
 Okay.
-So the fourth, but definitely not the final option that I want to talk about in terms of music before we go to some comments is Artlist.
+The fourth, but definitely not the final option that I want to talk about in terms of music before we go to some comments is Artlist.
 Okay.

 You’ve also got sound effects as well.
-So they bill annually which they kind of position it as monthly, but you actually get billed in one bill.
+They bill annually which they kind of position it as monthly, but you actually get billed in one bill.
 You can’t pay monthly.
 It is actually a yearly bill.
 And those are the rates that you see on the screen.

 Now, the thing with Artlist to keep in mind and I’ve written this on my little notes, is that, so let’s just say, we’re going back to this subscription model again, you can use their tracks and you can download them, you know, go crazy.

 I think they have like a 40 a day download limit.
-So you download 40 tracks a day for the whole life of your subscription.
+You download 40 tracks a day for the whole life of your subscription.
 What happens after you, what happens if you end that subscription?

 You’ll still get the rights to use that music forever for perpetuity.
-So that’s really cool.
-So they’re a bit more expensive ’cause you have to pay for them upfront, but if you’re using a lot of music, they’re a great option to use.
+That’s really cool.
+They’re a bit more expensive ’cause you have to pay for them upfront, but if you’re using a lot of music, they’re a great option to use.

 All of these options are really great ones.
 I wouldn’t talk about them otherwise.
-So that essentially is the breakdown for Artlist.
+That essentially is the breakdown for Artlist.
 Now, you know, with all of them, they’ve usually got free trials.

 But I’m excited to see what Lickd can bring because commercial music in your live stream so that it will help you stand out a lot more as opposed to having, you know, unknown music, but there’s nothing wrong with unknown music as well.

 It’s all about the vibes that you actually bring to your video through music.
-So super, super excited.
+Super, super excited.
 Now, that essentially wraps up the options that I’m talking about today.
-So we covered quite a few things.
+We covered quite a few things.

-So we covered, what you shouldn’t do.
-So how you need to be really intentional with the music, and really aware of music if you’re going to use it in your videos, whether that’s live streams or uploads because there are all sorts of copyright issues that I don’t want you to get into.
+We covered, what you shouldn’t do.
+How you need to be really intentional with the music, and really aware of music if you’re going to use it in your videos, whether that’s live streams or uploads because there are all sorts of copyright issues that I don’t want you to get into.